 ANANTNAG — Amid a complete shutdown and protests, the three Hizb-ul-Mujahideen militants who died in a gunfight yesterday were laid to rest in Bijbehara—the hometown of chief minister Mufti Muhammad Sayeed—on Tuesday.
 Emotional scenes were witnessed as the trio was laid to rest.

 The slain militants Tanveer Ahmad Bhat and Aadil Ahmad Sheikh, both residents of Bijbehara town, and Sartaj Ahmad Lone of Wopzan village of Bijbehara died in a brief gunfight in Silgam village of Aishmuqam area on Monday afternoon.

 Aadil, 22, hailed from Goriwan locality in Bijbehara and used to earn his living by working as a labourer before joining the militant ranks in June this year.
-He is survived by his father Fayaz Ahmad Sheikh, an auto-driver; brother, also a labourer, mother and two sisters.
+He is survived by his father Fayaz Ahmad Sheikh, an auto-driver; brother, who is also a labourer, mother and two sisters.

-Sartaj, 17, hailed from adjacent Wupzan village and was a class 12th student before he joined the militant ranks last month.
+Sartaj, 17, hailed from adjacent Wupzan village and was a Class 12th student before he joined the militant ranks last month.
 He left home on October 23 and had joined the militant ranks, sources said.

 The three militants were laid to rest amid tears and sobs.
 All eyes around turned moist as people were desperately making way into the funeral procession to have a glimpse of the slain youth.

 Sartaj was laid to rest at a graveyard in his native village Wupzan while Tanveer and Aadil were laid to rest in the martyrs’ graveyard in New Housing Colony where the 1993 Bijbehara massacre victims are also laid to rest.